lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 by Roman magistrates in gratitude for their election.

 84. Roman names: praenomen, e.g. Lucius ; nomen (of the gens), e.g.
-Cornelius ; cognomen, e.g. ÀAsina ; and sometimes agnomen, e.g.
+Cornelius ; cognomen, e.g. ï¿½Asina ; and sometimes agnomen, e.g.
 Macedonicus.

-36. HS.—II., and S.—semis (3): HS.-—sestertius, about 2d.
+36. HS.ï¿½II., and S.ï¿½semis (3): HS.-ï¿½sestertius, about 2d.
 1000
-sestertii —sestertium, about £8.
+sestertii ï¿½sestertium, about ï¿½8.
 When such numeral adverbs as ducenties aro used, centena millia is to be supplied.

 46. rude donato.
 A gladiator received a ''rudis" (a staff) on his